abe-winter/automigrate/README.md

 This tool uses git history to infer database migrations, and uses git SHAs to version production databases.

 Other schema migration tools typically work by diffing ORM definitions against a live database (which can be your local DB).
 Often these diffs are then checked into a folder in your project repo.

-This tool only requires you to create and edit the desired state of your database, i.e. a file or folder full of `create table` and `create index` statements.
-This tool looks at the git history of that file and automatically infers the DDL statements to get from and old point in history to the new one.

 Seriously, all you have to do is maintain a file like this: